Azure/osdu-infrastructure/README.md

 1. [Project Cobalt](https://github.com/microsoft/cobalt)
 2. [Project Bedrock](https://github.com/microsoft/bedrock)

-## BootStrap Common Resources and ADO
+## BootStrap the Pipeline

-_Eventually a bootstrap process will be handled by terraform but for now this is a manual process._
+_Eventually a bootstrap process will be handled by an [ado terraform provider](https://github.com/microsoft/terraform-provider-azuredevops) but for now this is a manual process._

 __Prerequisites__